Punch-k/Prapanch_Punch_Kokkalemada/README.md

 **The Objective:** To build a dynamic, website portfolio that provides me with the right models to stress test business valuation.
 This repository showcases visual models I've developed, both through personal interest and professional experience - all with traditional GithubPage.

-**I coded this mini-game to simulate cumulative operational risk.
+**As a Bonus** - I coded this mini-game to simulate cumulative operational risk.
 Dodging obstacles represents successfully navigating daily supply chain bottlenecks.
 However, when you hit an obstacle, the game doesn't just instantly end.
-Instead, you accumulate **SLA Penalties** (negative points).!**
+Instead, you accumulate **SLA Penalties** (negative points).!

 🔗 **[View the Live Portfolio Here](https://punch-k.github.io/Prapanch_Punch_Kokkalemada/)**